Jeri Westerson: Career

 Westerson ventured into the world of the paranormal romance with Booke of the Hidden, released October 31, 2017 by Diversion Books.
 The series is complete in four books, with Deadly Rising, Shadows in the Mist, and concluding with The Darkest Gateway.
 A spin-off series from Booke of the Hidden, Moonrisers; A Werewolf Mystery released February 2020.
-She has also written a gaslamp fantasy/steampunk trilogy, Enchanter Chronicles.
+She has also written a gaslamp fantasy trilogy, Enchanter Chronicles.

 In 2010, writing as Haley Walsh, Westerson published the first in a series of LGBTQ romantic comedy mysteries featuring high school English teacher and amateur sleuth Skyler Foxe, with the book Foxe Tail, published by MLR Press.
 The second in the series, Foxe Hunt, was released in September 2011, and the third, Out-Foxed was released November 2012.

 A follow-up novella, Foxe Den was self-published in December 2012.
 The next full-length Skyler Foxe mystery, Foxe Fire, was released in January 2014, and the fifth, Desert Foxe was released November 2014.
 Two novellas, Foxe Den 2: Summer Vacation and A Very Merry Foxemas were published in 2015.
 Crazy Like A Foxe, the next full-length mystery, was published in 2016, and the last of the series Stone Cold Foxe was released in 2017.

 In 2011, author Tim Hallinan asked Westerson to participate in a short story e-book anthology whose entire proceeds would raise money for Japan earthquake relief.
 The book, called Shaken: Stories for Japan, includes nineteen other authors, such as Brett Battles and Ken Kuhlken.
-Jeri offered her historical short story “The Noodle Girl” for inclusion in this Japanese-themed book.
+Westerson's historical short story “The Noodle Girl” is included in this Japanese-themed book.

 In 2012, she was asked by two other editors to contribute to anthologies, the November released Murder and Mayhem in Muskego and 2015's serial anthology, Day of the Destroyers.
 Her gay erotic short story under the name Haley Walsh, "Marked," was included in the anthology Anything for a Dollar, edited by Todd Gregory, released October 15, 2013.

 In 2021, Gary Phillips, editing the Akashic Noir series anthology South Central Noir, asked Westerson to contribute her original short story The Last Time I Died, released September 2022.

-Westerson served two terms as president of the Southern California chapter of Mystery Writers of America from Jan 2013 to Dec 2014, is former Vice President of the Sisters in Crime Los Angeles chapter (Jan 2012 to Dec 2013), and has served two terms as past president of the Orange County California chapter of Sisters in Crime.
+Westerson served two terms as president of the Southern California chapter of Mystery Writers of America from Jan 2013 to Dec 2014, is former Vice President of the Sisters in Crime Los Angeles chapter (Jan 2012 to Dec 2013), and has served two terms as past president of the Orange County California chapter of Sisters in Crime, and a member also of the San Diego chapter, Partners in Crime.
 She is also a founding member of the Los Angeles chapter of the Historical Novel Society and other professional writing organizations.

-Westerson has lived in Menifee, California since 1993.